 Sponsored by Waters Corporation

 Waters Corporation sponsors prizes for the best posters presented at the ABRF Annual Meeting that contain original research.
 The ABRF Education Committee reviews all poster abstracts submitted to the meeting and selects a limited number of candidates for award consideration.
 Lead authors of the candidate posters are invited to give a short (5 minute) presentation of their poster to the Education Committee at their poster.
-The authors of the posters judged to be the best receive the Waters Corporation sponsored awards at the Poster Award Session and are required to give a 15 min presentation, including time for questions.
+The authors of the posters judged to be the best receive the Waters Corporation sponsored awards at the Poster Award Session and are required to give a 10 min presentation (including questions) to the general assembly.
 In order to be eligible for the competition, the poster first author must be submit a draft of their poster before the annual meeting, and be available for the poster judging and the Award Session during the meeting.
 Each of the winners receives $500.

 Eligible posters focus on the latest scientific research results enabled by advanced life sciences technologies, methods and software tools that facilitate applications, and the latest technology developments in the biotechnology field.
 Topics include (but are not limited to) the following: